vegito2002/gitbook-summary-generator/README.md

 * Full confirmation to official Gitbook documentation specification.
 * Additional file content processing:
     * Newline handling to avoid github's append-two-spaces-at-end rule
     * Automatically handling of dropbox direct screenshot link.
-Additional width-attribute scaling enable.
+Additional width-attribute scaling enabled.

 ## A Little More Explanation
 This is a compact script.
 All you need is Java for it to work.
 Copy `Gen.class` (or `Gen.java` if you want to compile yourself) to a convenient folder, preferably the root of your repo.